How to Succeed as a Johns Hopkins Premed

 Part: Introduction

 One of the first words that comes to mind when thinking of Johns Hopkins University is medicine.
 After all, almost 70 percent of incoming freshmen are pre-health with medical school aspirations.
 JHU produces the most medical school applicants of all private undergraduate institutions, with 494 in 2023 alone!
-Plus, Johns Hopkins School of Medicine consistently ranks within the top 5 institutions nationally and currently sits at #2 for research.
+Plus, Johns Hopkins School of Medicine consistently ranks within the top 5 institutions nationally.
+While Johns Hopkins is one of the schools that declined to participate in the U.S. News and World Report rankings in 2024, they were #2 for research in 2023.

 With over 50,000 applicants last year, medical school is simultaneously becoming more popular and more competitive with each cycle.
 Despite this challenging landscape, over 80 percent of Johns Hopkins premed applicants were admitted to at least one medical school within five years of graduation, far greater than the national average.